 Biomedical Science is the fastest growing and most highly funded research discipline in modern science due largely to its pivotal position in the promotion of health, and the prevention, diagnosis and treatment of disease, as well as its associated impact on economic development through knowledge transfer via the pharmaceutical and biotechnology industries.
 It is one the most popular undergraduate and postgraduate bioscience programme areas on offer throughout the world and leads to a wide range of career opportunities.
 Biomedical Science graduates work in a variety of professional settings: hospital laboratories, government agencies, medical research institutes, biopharmaceutical companies, biotechnology companies and universities.

 The Institute of Biomedical Science (IBMS) is the professional body for Biomedical Scientists in the UK and is closely involved in the development and accreditation of Biomedical Science degree programmes.
-If you wish to practice as a Biomedical Scientist within the UK National Health Service on completion of your degree, you will need to have studied on an IBMS accredited programme.
-A full list of IBMS accredited undergraduate degrees may be found here.
-If you already have a non-IBMS accredited degree and wish to become a Biomedical Scientist, you may be able to meet the IBMS requirements by taking additional modules from accredited courses run by HUCBMS member institutions.
-You should contact the IBMS for advice in this instance.
+A full list of IBMS accredited undergraduate and postgraduate degrees may be downloaded here.